knpuniversity/symfony/knpu/listing-services.md

 We just figured this out without *any* documentation.

 There's a lot more to say later about services and the container.
-In fact, it's one of the most fundamentally important things that makes Symfony special... and so fast.
+In fact, it's one of the most fundamentally important things that makes Symfony so special... and so fast.